afni/apaper_highlight_narps/scripts_suppl_proc_vox/README.txt

   Used to setup suma+afni to make panels A and B in Fig. 3 (requires a bit of button-pushing to set line colors, as described in comments).

++ do_06_clust_olap.tcsh

+  Used to make a cluster table report of ROI overlaps, such as in Table 2 of the "Highlight, Don't Hide" paper.
+This script has been updated with a note about using FreeSurfer parcellations for ROI overlap reference, too.